ADSP-Project/Inventory-Exchange-Service/README.md

     # IMPORTANT!!
 When you want to change profile you have to write the command
     kubectl config use-context <profile>

-IMPORTANT: Before you run the code you have to make a change on the IP address in the checkoutservice Dockerfile, change the ENV PUBLIC_IP to the public IP address of your virtual machine, otherwise the checkoutservice won't be able to send sock-shop requests.
-Same for federationservice-ui.yaml, change the VITE_FEDERATION_SERVICE to the public IP address of the virtual machine.
+IMPORTANT: Before you run the code you have to change all of the PUBLIC_IP environment variables to the public IP address of your virtual machine in the `skaffold.yaml` file located inside the onlineboutique folder.

 To run the code:

     # cd into Federdated-Marketplaces
     cd Federdated-Marketplaces